erictleung/jeopardy-fun/README.md

 # Jeopardy Data Analysis

+## Overview

 This repository holds scripts, documentation, and data for an analysis of Jeopardy questions, answers, and other data.
+The data was mined from the [Jeopardy! question archive](http://www.j-archive.com/).
+More details about the data can be found from the Reddit page found below.

 # Data Source